Everton end shirt sponsorship contract with betting firm SportPesa | Goal.com

 “This has allowed us to grow our own footprint in Africa and further strengthen our special relationship with the continent.”

-During the five-year sponsorship, Everton got the opportunity to visit East Africa where they played in the Super Cup tournament in Tanzania and also in Kenya where they lost on penalties against Kariobangi Sharks.
+During the sponsorship, Everton got the opportunity to visit East Africa, where they played in the Super Cup tournament in Tanzania and also in Kenya, where they lost on penalties against Kariobangi Sharks.